OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 provides some general guidance to help you construct models that are compatible with HydroDyn.

+..
+TODO The Theory section does not yet exist.
-Please refer to the theory of Section 7 for detailed information about HydroDyn’s coordinate systems, and the implementation approach we have followed in HydroDyn.
+..
+Please refer to the theory of Section 7 for detailed information about
+..
+HydroDyn’s coordinate systems, and the implementation approach we have
+.. followed in HydroDyn.

 Waves
 ~~~~~